XRHeath Developer API Documentation

 }

-• calculatedData - Session summary. will contain the average results for session for different calculated indicators (upper screenshot).
+calculatedData shows a session results summary. calculateData will contain the average results for a session based on different calculated indicators.
 You will be able to send up to 5 results.

 {